georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

             return separator.join(t.emoji for t in self.tiles)

 For brevity, I presented a minimal version of ``GuessScore.make`` above.
-The version in my `wordle repository`_ has robust validation.
+The version in my `Wordle repository`_ has robust validation.

-.. _wordle repository:
+.. _Wordle repository:
    https://github.com/georgevreilly/wordle

 Let's add the main class, ``WordleGuesses``: